• Skip to main content

 • 3 Tbsp. apple cider vinegar

-• 100 oz. canned green beans with liquid
+• 100 oz. canned green beans undrained

 • 2 tsp. sea salt